diasraphael/guide/CS/goals/react/react.md

 }
 ```

+## async await

+1. await keyword tells js to wait until you receive answer from the backend once received the response is returned back.
+2. once await is added async keyword should be added for the method which has await keyword.

 ## Notes

 1. when you write javascript code within the braces {} in a javascript file you will get autocomplete support and error messages when you have some typing errors